Techtonica/curriculum/javascript/Spread_operator.md

 - 25 min for examples

 ## Spread operator
-Spread operator allows an iterable such as strings, array and sets to spread or expand individually inside a receiver.
+Spread operator allows an iterable such as strings, objects, array and sets to spread or expand individually inside a receiver.

-The **syntax** of spread operator is `var variable  = [...value]`.
+The **syntax** of spread operator is `[...value]`.

 ## Why it is useful?
 + We can merge two objects together using spread operator.